yyojo/python/README.md

 Note : The destructor was called after the program ended or when all the references to object are deleted i.e when the reference count becomes zero, not when object went out of scope.

+Therefore, if your instances are involved in circular references they will live in memory for as long as the application run.